 Redlands has more than 26 miles of public trails, but who knew?
 When Redlands Conservancy signed a Memorandum of Understanding with the City of Redlands in 2008 to manage the Heritage Trails, we needed a way to help Redlands’ residents and visitors learn about the urban and public trails.
 So we started a semi-annual series of trail excursions on Redlands’ public trails – Trails at 10.
 Why 10?
 All the events start at 10 AM.

 Each April and each October, Conservancy volunteers organize separate trail events, guiding enthusiasts to learn about the trails – long and short, fancy and rustic.
-Each event lasts about 2 hours, includes a brief talk about the trail, a guided hike, and a free lunch for the first 50 participants to sign up on Eventbrite – yes, there really is such a thing as a free lunch!
+Each event lasts about 2 hours, includes a brief talk about the trail, a guided hike, and a free lunch for the first 50 participants to sign up – yes, there really is such a thing as a free lunch!
 In this case, the lunches are sponsored by a grant from Beaver Medical Group.

 For a map and description of Redlands Heritage trails, click here.